I hope the holidays are a source of happiness and peace for you, your family, and your community.

 Extra credit: Share the Just in Case document with the people who will need to step in.

-I am optimistic that when we celebrate the holidays a year from now, the world will look different than today.
-A little dose of vaccine for each of us will lead to a new reality for all of us.
-And if you complete my Hanukkah challenge, making a little progress in the eight areas above will have a great impact for you and your loved ones.
+When you complete my Hanukkah challenge, making a little progress in the eight areas above will have a great impact for you and your loved ones.

 Happy Holidays to All!